javadebadi/single_top_photon/README.md

 ***
 ### Structure of the Code

+This code is very technical.
+It is written for a very narrow and specific data analysis problem in particle physics.
+I will try to explain the code, but it is hard for someone with no background on particle physics data analysis to understand.
+Thus, don't be afraid if you are not a physicst and see some strage words.
+I am sorry for that, if you had any questions pleas contact me via `javad.ebadi.1990@gmail.com` or via skyp `javad.ebadi.abd`.

 The main code is a **C++** code which is designed and implemented for physics analysis.
 I have used **Python** and **Bash** to make some parts of the programming faster and maintainable.

 In the physics analysis we have serveral objects: